Sherni (2021 film): Reception

 Roktim Rajpal from the Deccan Herald gave Sherni a rating of 2.5/5 and wrote, "Sherni is a sincere and thought-provoking drama that caters to those fond of realistic cinema".
 Criticizing the storyline and writing of the film he wrote, "The storyline does not quite reach its potential as the writing is not as good as could have been.
 The sequences which try to highlight the impact of the human-wildlife conflict on the 'aam aadmi' fails to make an impact as they are rushed and the subplots such as the challenges faced by women and the political rivalry haven't really been explored too well".
 He praised Balan's performance by stating, "Vidya is the heart and soul of Sherni and she leaves an impact with her restrained performance" but criticized the film for underutilizing its supporting characters.
 Umesh Punwani from Koimoi gave Sherni a rating of 2.5/5 and wrote, "Sherni has a lot of things to like, but we've seen them perfected in an already superior product created by the same director.
 It's neither a disappointment nor lives up to the hope one could possess after knowing the film's cast & crew".
 Calling Balan's performance "average" he further wrote, "A bittersweet thing about being a great actor is that your average performances sharply pop up, becoming vividly evident after delivering groundbreaking roles".
-Sushri Sahu of Mashable gave Sherni a rating of 3/5 and called it a "underwhelming film".
+Sushri Sahu of Mashable gave Sherni a rating of 3/5 and called it an "underwhelming film".
 She criticized the film for its "unflashy" screenplay but praised Balan's performance by stating, "Balan's stoic and subtle act keeps this satirical jungle drama afloat; She is shouldering the film on her talent and acting prowess".